 The album overviews the musical journey of a band constantly experimenting with different genres.
 When Mashrou' Leila delves into a genre or a different direction, they do not fall onto the surface level of that style or misappropriate its sound, but rather, they morph it, reshape it, until it feeds into their own unique voice.

 Mashrou' Leila (2009)

 With the release of their nine-track debut album in 2009, Mashrou' Leila gave us an insight into their sound, laden with the flairs that we’d come to distinguish them for later.
 Their debutant single - 'Raksit Leila' - shot them to fame, with the song quintessentially being a multi movement political satire song flaunting a melodious whistle tune, Haig Papazian's violin hooks, eggplants and a samba dance break — it was only meant to be a hit.
-Not only did it showcase that Mashrou' Leila were big on word play, but it equally shed light on their sense of musical diversity, which would later be exhibited in its apex form on their upcoming albums, while also proving that they’re a band that can have fun.
+Not only did it showcase that Mashrou' Leila were big on word play, but it equally shed light on their sense of musical diversity which would later be exhibited in its apex form on their upcoming albums.

 Releasing their second single - 'Fasateen' - Mashrou' Leila were downright giving a critique on civil marriage in Lebanon and both its integrity and disintegrity towards the true values of marriage.
 The song carries the same folk instrumentation of 'Raksit Leila', drawing sonic inspirations from several genres and spheres.